gmrchk/blobity/readme.md

 Remember, if merged, your code will be used as part of a commercial product.
 By submitting a Pull Request, you are giving your consent for your code to be integrated into Blobity as part of a commercial product.

+## Special thanks
+The name of this library, is inspired by [Flickity](https://flickity.metafizzy.co/), awesome carousel library that I've used extensively throughout my career, and always thought to be a piece of art, like anything [@desandro](https://twitter.com/desandro) produces.

+Special thanks to [@JoshWComeau](https://twitter.com/JoshWComeau) for the tips and help on Blobity and getting the word out there!